 A dental crown is a kind of cap that will completely cover your tooth.
 The purpose of this restoration is to preserve your original tooth even when it has become cracked beyond the point that can be repaired by a dental filling.
-Protecting teeth from further damage and restoring the shape, appearance and function of your tooth are all things that a dental crown can do for you!
-Our dentists will often recommend this treatment in cases when a tooth has been fractured, cracked severely decayed, has a large dental filling or has had a root canal treatment.
+Protecting teeth from further damage and restoring their shape, appearance and function are all things that a dental crown can do for you!
+Our dentists will often recommend this treatment in cases when a tooth has been fractured, cracked, severely decayed, has a large dental filling or has had a root canal treatment.

 What Is a Dental Bridge?

 Dental bridges are a non-removable (fixed) restoration that can serve as a replacement for one or two missing teeth.
 Bridges are anchored in your mouth using either dental crowns or implants on either side of the gap.
 This restoration is a simple solution to giving you back your smile, bite and oral function.

 What Are Dentures?
 And How Long Can They Last?

 Basically, a denture is a dental prosthetic.
 It is used to replace teeth that are missing from only a few with a partial denture to entire arches of teeth with a complete denture.
 Dentures can last you over 10 years when you take proper care for them.
 Over that time, you may need your dentures to be relined, rebased or repaired to ensure that they stay in good condition and continue to fit properly.

 Replacing both the root and crown of your missing tooth is the main function of a dental implant.
 Dental implants are made from two parts called the post and the restoration.
 The post is like a screw made of titanium, or another biocompatible material, that is placed in the jawbone where the missing tooth was.
 The restoration is placed atop the post and could be a crown, bridge or denture, depending on what you need to restore your smile.
 Implants are useful in restoring missing teeth from a single one to entire arch.